 ICHK is a community school whose diverse student population is one of our main strengths and reflects the rich demographics of our partner schools.
 In keeping with the United Nations Declaration of Human Rights, ICHK does not discriminate in admissions with regard to gender, citizenship, race or religion.
-However, as English is our medium of instruction and to ensure that students gain maximum benefit from the education we provide, students are required to have a satisfactory level of proficiency in English.
+However, as English is our medium of instruction and to ensure that students gain maximum benefit from the education we provide, students are required to be proficient in English, or to demonstrate such proficiency is within their short term reach.
 The school offers a scholarship scheme for exceptional students from the wider community.

 ICHK is run as a day school.
 Students must therefore reside with their parent(s) or other legal guardian in a location within commuting distance to the school.

-ICHK exists to cater primarily for students from our family of partner schools: ICHK Hong Lok Yuen, Japanese International School and Kingston International School.
-However we also accept applications from other families in the New Territories and Kowloon, and in particular students from Anfield International School.
+ICHK exists to cater primarily for students from our family of partner schools: ICHK Kindergarten and Primary, Japanese International School and Kingston International School.
+However we also accept applications from other families in the New Territories and Kowloon.
 Our community believes in the benefit of small class sizes (a maximum of 20 students with two additional places in exceptional circumstances).

 Hence all students are accepted according to the following criteria:

 - There is sufficient space in the class.

 The Head of School makes the final decision on admission of students into the school.

 - As English is the language of instruction, applicants must demonstrate proficiency in English.
 Dispensation may be granted for students with English as an Additional Language (EAL).
 Previous school reports or a non-verbal standardised test score will need to establish that the student will be able to successfully access the curriculum within a reasonable time.
 Parents will need to demonstrate a commitment to supporting English at home and, if necessary, agree to pay for EAL intensive support at school.